What Are Learning Differences?

-It is important to remember that children display one or more of these characteristics from time to time, and this is common to childhood developmental stages.
-However, if you see several of these characteristics over a long period of time, you may want to consult a professional to determine if your child has a diagnosed learning difference.
+It is important to remember that all children may display one or more of these characteristics from time to time, and this is common to childhood developmental stages.
+However, if several of these characteristics are observed over a long period of time, a consultation with a professional is recommended.

 -